 Then you become a parent, and things grow ever more complicated.
 All of a sudden you are consumed with fear that your cat will sit on the baby’s face while she sleeps.
 You ban the cat from the nursery, only to remember that cats don’t understand rules, bans or even the English language.

-The cat, though distressed by the baby’s cries, seems unfazed by the baby’s arrival.
+The domestic cat, though distressed by the baby’s cries, seems unfazed by the baby’s arrival.
 He snuggles up next to you on the sofa whilst you feed the baby, and always listens to your lengthy monologues on the highs and lows of motherhood.

 As your baby grows older, she develops a love for the cat that fills you with joy.
 She’s an animal lover too!
 She squeals in delight whenever the cat strides, and reaches out to stroke her.
 The cat is good-natured about the whole thing, and you find yourself feeling blessed by the human-animal harmony under your roof.

 And then, toddlerhood.
 Overnight, your sweet little baby becomes a fully-fledged cat-terroriser.
 And it’s your job to keep the peace.
 Let’s just say, you’ll have your hands full.